Children and Television: Lessons from Sesame Street: Synopsis

 Lesser states, "This became the first time in television's 25-year history that child-watching was systematically applied over a sustained period to the design of a televised series for children".
 Lesser describes the new methods researcher Edward Palmer created to study the effects Sesame Street had on its young viewers; for example, the "distractor", in which a slide projector was placed next to a television set and adjusted to change slides every eight seconds.
-The researchers recorded when children in their study moved their attention away from the television to the projector, and the data collected were analyzed.
-Segments were removed based upon the information gathered.
+The researchers recorded when children in their study shifted their attention from the television to the projector, and the collected data were analyzed.
+Segments were removed based on the information gathered.
 "This was the first time in television's history that the children themselves would be listened to with care as a television series for them was designed and broadcast", Lesser states.

 Lesser begins the section on "Broadcasting" relating the origin of the show's name.
 As he puts it, "...We were forced to select the name we all liked the least".
 Lesser reports that the show's premiere on November 10, 1969 was met with a large amount of acclaim and good reviews, but there were some negative reviews and criticism, which he recounts and addresses in great detail in the chapter entitled "Criticism".
 He includes the criticism of approximately thirty groups and individuals, and demonstrates the essence and range of their arguments.

-Lesser describes the research about the long-term effect of Sesame Street.
+Lesser describes the research on the long-term effects of Sesame Street.
 He reports that the show was watched by three to four million viewers by the middle of its first season, and breaks down the viewership into categories.
 According to Lesser, ratings remained consistently high.
 Lesser also describes the testing used by ETS, which found positive differences after the first three weeks of the show's first season.
 They found that the children who watched the most learned the most.

 The final section of Lesser's book, "Lessons from Sesame Street", summarizes what the creators and researchers were attempting to do.
 As Lesser states, "Here is Sesame Street's main lesson: It deliberately uses television to teach without hiding its educational intentions and yet it attracts a large and devoted audience of young children from all parts of the country".